Marriage certificate attestation

 - When the attestation relates to someone who has reached the age of 18, a guardian or custodian must be present.

-- When submitting a legal ruling, it is necessary to submit a document confirming the ruling as final and binding.
+- When submitting a legal ruling, it is necessary to submit a document confirming the order as final and binding.

 - The court responsible for drafting the executive version of the judgment must be located outside the country.